 \subsubsection{Lack of authentication}

-: The early version of MCP v1.0 did not have authentication mechanisms; hence, it was prone to impersonation and spoofing until a later update (MCP v1.2) added token-based authentication that guaranteed the integrity of data transmission and identity verification trustworthiness.
+The early version of MCP did not have authentication mechanisms and was prone to impersonation and spoofing until a later update (MCP v1.2) added token-based authentication that guaranteed identity verification.